Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \textbullet\quad\emph{Probability statistical properties of measurement}

-While $n$ superposed qubits can concurrently represent $2^n$ binary numbers, there is generally no methodology to simultaneously extract each binary number concealed within the superposition state.
-More specifically, one cannot accurately determine the probability amplitude $c_i$ (\cref{superposition}) of each individual binary number for an unknown $n$-qubit.
-Our primary tool for understanding an unknown quantum state is through measurement or observation.
-However, each observation only yields a fragment of information about the initial state since the state collapses upon measurement, leading to significant data loss.
+While $n$ superposed qubits can concurrently represent $2^n$ binary numbers, there is generally no method to extract each binary number concealed within the superposition state simultaneously.
+More specifically, it is impossible to accurately determine the probability amplitude $c_i$ in \cref{superposition} of each individual binary number for an unknown $n$-qubit.
+The primary tool for probing an unknown quantum state is through measurement or observation.
+However, each observation only yields a fragment of information about the original state since the state collapses upon measurement, leading to significant data loss.

 To illustrate, consider a beam of light emitting a mixture of horizontally and vertically polarized photons $\ket{\phi} = \alpha \ket{\uparrow} +\beta\ket{\rightarrow}$.
-Once this beam passes through a horizontal polarization filter, only vertically polarized photons $\ket{\uparrow}$ can be observed.
-This observation results in $\ket{\phi} \Rightarrow \ket{\uparrow}$, with the frequency of observing vertically polarized light (or vertically polarized photons) approximating $|\alpha|^2$.
-Similarly, if this light is subjected to a vertical polarization filter, the observable light will be horizontally polarized with a probability of $|\beta|^2$.
+Once this beam passes through a horizontal polarization filter, only vertically polarized photons $\ket{\uparrow}$ can be observed, resulting in $\ket{\phi} \Rightarrow \ket{\uparrow}$, with the frequency of observing vertically polarized light (or vertically polarized photons) approximating $|\alpha|^2$.
+Conversely, if this light is subjected to a vertical polarization filter, the observable light is horizontally polarized with a probability of $|\beta|^2$.

 The methodology of this aforementioned observation characterizes the process of projective measurement, a specific case of the more general measurement process described by Postulate 3.
-This type of measurement, alternatively known as Von Neumann measurement, is extensively employed across various studies.
-Regardless of physical circumstances, this can be abstracted as an observable or a Hermitian operator $M$, presented in the spectral decomposition form as shown below.
+This type of measurement, also known as Von Neumann measurement, is extensively employed across various studies.
+Regardless of physical circumstances, this can be abstracted as an observable or a Hermitian operator $M$, presented in the spectral decomposition form in \cref{spe-dec},